Best Camping Table of 2020

 For our recent camp table testing, we started off by researching the latest models to be released over the past year.
 We purchased the most intriguing models, using our experience to decide which models would fill out our review line-up best.
 Then, Jason hit the road, winding through mountains and beautiful red rock country.
 On several occasions, our lead tester incorporated the assistance of other campground veterans in the tests and assessments.
 Along the way, he spent countless hours testing each table to determine its overall performance.
 The test each model's ability to support weight, we added unbalanced weights to their corners until the point of failure.
 We cooked several meals on all models that would support two-burner camping stoves, and assessed the give and wobble in each table's legs.
 From specific tests to all-around use, we got to know these tables very well in order to provide in-depth performance assessments.

 Analysis and Test Results

-With such a wide variety of tables available, we selected a few of each type.
-We scoured hundreds of the top tables on the market and then picked the ones that combined performance, value, and interest best.
 We narrowed our test metrics down to four vital assessments; stability and strength, portability, durability, and ease of setup.
 Of these four metrics, we weighted the first two the heaviest, which means scores in these two areas had a greater impact on the table's overall score.
 After all, we feel a camp table needs to be stable and strong, and it needs to be portable.
 We recommend that you focus on the metrics you find most important, though, to lead you to the right product for your needs.

 Related: Buying Advice for Camping Tables